hackingyseguridad/email/README.md

 quit

-### Envio simple de email desde consola linux, con comandos
+### Envio simple de email desde consola linux, con comandos basicos

 echo "This is the body of the email" | mail -s "This is the subject line" your_email_address